counhopig/gittyai/README.md

 - 🚀 **Simple & Intuitive**: Get started in minutes with minimal setup
 - 🤖 **Multi-Agent Orchestration**: Coordinate multiple agents with different roles
 - ⚡ **True Concurrency**: Built on Go's goroutines for parallel execution
-- 🎛️ **Flexible LLM Support**: Integrate with OpenAI, Anthropic, and more
+- 🎛️ **Flexible LLM Support**: Integrate with OpenAI, Anthropic, Ollama, Groq, Deepseek, and any OpenAI-compatible API
 - 💾 **Memory System**: Short-term and long-term memory for agents
 - 🔧 **Extensible**: Easy to add custom tools and integrations
 - 📄 **YAML Configuration**: Define agents and tasks in simple configuration files
+- 🌐 **OpenAI-Compatible API**: Support for any provider with OpenAI-compatible API (Azure, Ollama, LM Studio, vLLM, LocalAI, Together AI, etc.)
+- 🔌 **Plugin System**: Easy to add custom LLM providers and tools

 ## Installation